FREQUENTLY ASKED QUESTIONS

 HOW OFTEN DO I NEED A PAP SMEAR?

 The newest guidelines recommend pap smears starting at age 21 for sexually active women and HPV testing starting at age 30.
 Most of the time, paps should be done every three years, unless you have new risk factors.
 Many women can stop getting paps after a hysterectomy with removal of the cervix or after age 65.
 The pap is only one test offered during the annual wellness exam and we recommend you be seen every year for a checkup.

 Please call the office for an appointment.
-We can usually accommodate same-day appointments for these kind of problems.
+We have same-day appointments available for these kind of problems.

 NEW PATIENT INFORMATION

 We are so glad you have decided to make us part of your healthcare team!

 At Bosque Women's Care, we provide our patients with access to state-of-the-art facilities along with the most experienced and dedicated healthcare professionals.
 In 2010, Bosque Women's Care opened its doors to patients in the city of Albuquerque.
 Since then, our mission has been to provide quality care in a safe environment — earning us a reputation as the best Women's Health Clinic in the area.